 Bakken.
 During May 2009, we sold approximately 12,270 net acres and approximately 190 net BOEPD of production for approximately \$13.0 million, with an effective date of April 1, 2009.
 During September 2009, we sold approximately 5,721 net acres for \$5.8 million with an effective date of July 1, 2009.
-As of April 30, 2010, we hold approximately 900 net acres, interests in four wells and an overriding royalty interest in certain wells that might be drilled in the future.
+As of October 31, 2010, we held approximately 900 net acres, interests in five wells and an overriding royalty interest in wells drilled prior to our sale, wells drilled subsequent to our sale and wells that might be drilled in the future.

-Aggregate net production from the Bakken play during the three months ended March 31, 2010 was approximately 8,700 BOE, or 97 BOE per day.
-During April 2010, average daily net production in Bakken was approximately 56 BOE.
+Aggregate net production from the Bakken play during the three months ended September 30, 2010 was approximately 6,095 BOE, or 66 BOE per day.
+During October 2010, average daily net production in Bakken was approximately 61 BOE.
 This decrease in production was primarily the result of normal production declines.

 Grizzly.
 During the third quarter of 2006, we, through our wholly owned subsidiary Grizzly Holdings Inc., purchased a 24.9999% interest in Grizzly Oil Sands ULC, or Grizzly.
 The remaining interests in Grizzly are owned by entities controlled by Wexford Capital LP, or Wexford.
 During 2006 and 2007, Grizzly acquired leases in the Athabasca region located in the Alberta Province near Fort McMurray near other oil sands development projects.
-Grizzly has approximately 527,000 acres under lease and our net investment in Grizzly was \$25.9 million at March 31, 2010.
-In addition, we have loaned Grizzly \$17.1 million including interest and net of foreign currency adjustments as of March 31, 2010.
-During the 2006/2007, 2007/2008 and 2008/2009 winter delineation drilling seasons, Grizzly drilled an aggregate of 131 core holes and one water supply test well, tested five separate lease blocks and conducted a seismic program.
-Grizzly recently filed applications for the development of an 11,300 barrel per day oil sand project at Algar Lake.
+Grizzly has approximately 527,000 acres under lease and our net investment in Grizzly was \$25.1 million at September 30, 2010.
+In addition, we had loaned Grizzly \$19,370,000 including interest and net of foreign currency adjustments, as of September 30, 2010.
+During the 2006/2007, 2007/2008, 2008/2009 and 2009/2010 winter delineation drilling seasons, Grizzly drilled an aggregate of 131 core holes and three water supply test wells, tested five separate lease blocks and conducted a seismic program.
+Grizzly has finalized plans for its 2010-2011 winter drilling program identifying a total of 89 primary core hole locations and 35 contingent core hole locations.
+Of the 89 primary core hole locations, Grizzly expects to drill 35 locations at Thickwood Hills, 25 locations at Firebag River, 20 locations at Algar Lake, 5 locations at Athabasca Rapids and 4 locations at Horse River.
+In addition, current plans provide Grizzly an option of drilling 10 to 15 of the 35 total permitted contingent core hole locations.
+In March 2010, Grizzly filed an application for the development of an 11,300 barrel per day oil sand project at Algar Lake.
 Grizzly expects regulatory approval within 12 to 18 months of application submission, followed by an anticipated construction period of 18 months leading to first production.
-Grizzly is currently integrating recently released core data from offset operators into its geological models, analyzing the results and planning its 2010/2011 drilling program.
+Grizzly recently received the Supplemental Information Request, or SIR, pertaining to its Algar Lake Project application from the Alberta regulatory agencies.
+This is the standard process by which the Alberta regulatory agencies request additional information on all oil sands project applications.
+The SIR was received in a timeframe consistent with anticipated timeline for project approval.
+The engineering and procurement contract for Grizzly's proposed steam assisted gravity drainage facility at Algar Lake has been awarded to SNC-Lavin.
+Work on the detailed engineering design is underway out of Grizzly's Calgary office and the detailed design of the project is expected to be complete by April 2011.